JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 Remember: The step `Then I expect the "counter" to be "10"` is a built-in-step.
 So we don't need to write any code for it, it will look for a text-widget with the key `counter` and assert its value.

-## run the tests
+## Run Tests
 1. connect your phone or start the emulator
 2. run `dart test_driver/app_test.dart`

-after a while, you should see output like:
+After a while, you should see output in your console like:
 ```console
 Running scenario: Counter increases when the button is pressed # ./test_driver/features/increment_counter.feature:5
    √ Given the counter is set to "0" # ./test_driver/features/increment_counter.feature:6 took 146ms